Home | Site Index | Disclaimer | Email Me!

 Shabby Chic and their lawyer John E Kelly, with an honorable mention to their President and CEO, Brian Dell.

 The Software & Information Industry Association, another software association that tramples on the legitimate rights of seller while "protecting" their members.
 Like the Business Software Alliance, they are scum in our opinion.
+Added August 1, 2008.

-Sykel Enterprises, the ONLY dumbs-down company on our list is the business name of Fabrique Innovations, and is telling people they cannot resell Sykel's fabric or items made from their fabric.
+Sykel Enterprises, the ONLY ten thumbs-down company on our list is the business name of Fabrique Innovations, and is telling people they cannot resell Sykel's fabric or items made from their fabric.
 We nominated their president, Sy Garfinkel for the Pompous Twit Of The Year Award for 2005, with honorable mention going to twit-in-waiting, Jeff Ross and nitwit Howard Leibowitz.
 We think the company's logo should be "The Cowardly Lion."
 Added November 2005.

 Sharon Teal-Coray, an artist from Utah who has an inflated opinion of her own importance who is totally ignorant of copyright law.
 She has no remorse for those she hurt and still doesn't get it.
 Her friends and relatives have contributed to her page.
 Added December 20, 2006.
-UPDATED June 20, 2008.

 True Religion Jeans, who doesn't seem to be as concerned with who is illegally distributing their jeans as much as shutting down eBay auctions.

 Univera Life Sciences, another head-up-their-ass trademark holder who didn't bother to read the copyright laws before terminating legitimate auctions.
 Like the other "health nut" companies, they don't want their stuff sold on eBay so they fabricate reasons to terminate auctions.
-Added June 25.
-2008
+Added June 25, 2008

 Vera Bradley , also known as Very Badley, who has a twisted notion of what they can demand in the secondary market.
 Winner of the Tabberone WeSaySo Company Award with Dodo Cluster.
 Also seems to have some very questionable business practices.
 Added March 28, 2007